Tarek666666/DigitalBazzar-backend/README.md

 |-----------|-----------|
 | admin | 123123123 |

-To test checkout and stripe getway the following creditcard can be used to place order and fulfill a payment
+To test checkout and stripe getway the following creditcard can be used to place order and fulfill a payment.
 | Card Number             | End    | CVC |
 |------------------------|--------|-----|
 | 4242 4242 4242 4242     | 11-33  | 333 |